fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ## What I did wrong

+### Take too many projects at a time

+I'm pretty bad at multitasking, I do my best one project at a time.
+If I have several projects to work at the same time I waste too much time getting "in the zone".

+Last April I had a horrible situation, suddenly my main client run out of money.
+At the same time, I had three more clients asking changes every month or so.
+It wasn't enough so I get a new client.
+Suddenly within a week all of them wanted changes at the same time, all of them were urgent.
+I had to work day and night during three weeks.

 ### Bill hourly

 I started billing hourly and this was the biggest mistake so far:

  - Clients can micromanage you: "This task shouldn't take more than an hour…"
- - As a developer you need some time to get into "the zone", if you have to switch tasks constantly you are wasting a lot of time.
-[Humans are very bad at multitasking](http://www.livescience.com/37420-multitasking-brain-psychology.html).
  - It's very difficult to organise your time if you have 2 hours for company A, 4 for company B, talk with client C…
  - Every project have some overhead(billing, emails, time tracking…) independent on how big is it.
 To bill 40 hours you'll need to spend 50-60 working.

 I solved this situation setting three rates: hourly, daily and weekly.
 Obviously,  `hourly rate > daily rate/8 > weekly rate/40` so clients have an incentive to hire me on weekly basis.

-### Take too many projects at a time

-As I said I'm pretty bad at multitasking, I do my best one project at a time.

-Last April I had a horrible situation, suddenly my main client run out of money.
-At the same time, I had three more clients asking changes every month or so.
-It wasn't enough so I get a new client.
-Suddenly within a week all of them wanted changes at the same time, all of them were urgent.
-I had to work day and night during three weeks.

 ### Take jobs that are 'almost finished'